Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Lighting checks, spare parts, and maintenance notes support the event period.

-Factory vs. trader vs. small workshop.
+Lantern factory vs. trader vs. small workshop.

 | Supplier Type | Typical Strength | Main Risk | Best For |